SEARCH WEBSITE

 Region Engagement Committee Terms of Reference

-CQUniversity's 9 Associate Vice-Presidents are situated across our local campuses and play an active role in leading the engagement with local external stakeholders.
+The University's 9 Associate Vice-Presidents are situated across our local campuses and play an active role in leading the engagement with local external stakeholders.

 Policies related to principles and commitments on organised crime, corruption and bribery

-CQUniversity has internal policies and procedures that address the ethical behaviour of our staff.
+We have internal policies and procedures that address the ethical behaviour of our staff.
 This helps encourage a culture that does not support organised crime, corruption, or bribery.

 Our Audit Risk and Finance Committee monitors corporate behaviour on several variables including ethics.
 Refer to the Audit Risk and Finance Committee Terms of Reference, in particular, clause 2.41.

-CQUniversity also has an explicit Code of Conduct as well as abiding by the Queensland Public Sector Ethics Act 1994 which also has an established Code of Conduct.
+We also have an explicit Code of Conduct as well as abiding by the Queensland Public Sector Ethics Act 1994 which also has an established Code of Conduct.
 Our Code of Conduct details the values and principles that guide behaviour.
 This includes integrity and impartiality in addition to accountability and transparency.
 Our Code of Conduct is further supported by the Central Queensland University Enterprise Agreement 2017, which details the process for dealing with misconduct (refer to Clause 27).

-CQUniversity has a Gifts and Benefits Policy and Procedure that explicitly details the giving and receiving of gifts for staff.
+We have a Gifts and Benefits Policy and Procedure that explicitly details the giving and receiving of gifts for staff.

-Academic Freedom
+Academic freedom

-Intellectual and academic freedom is essential to CQUniversity's culture and the University's employee rights are recognised and protected as detailed in the Central Queensland University Enterprise Agreement 2017 ( refer Clause 43, page 69).
+Intellectual and academic freedom is essential to our culture and the University's employee rights are recognised and protected as detailed in the Central Queensland University Enterprise Agreement 2017 ( refer Clause 43, page 69).

-Open and Inclusive Conversations
+Open and inclusive conversations

-At CQUniversity, we encourage and support participation in the discussion of new ideas, innovative and critical thinking, and open and inclusive conversations around community and societal challenges and solutions and provide a safe space for this to occur.
-Our values support us as we create and offer safe spaces for our communities, government and non-government stakeholders to come together and discuss challenges safely and respectfully.
-Our value of inclusiveness explicitly states "We embrace and celebrate diversity and strive to improve access and participation.
+Our value of inclusiveness explicitly states 'We embrace and celebrate diversity and strive to improve access and participation.
 We promote respect, honesty and unity with safe and inclusive environments.
-We work together to create positive and tangible change with our communities.".
+We work together to create positive and tangible change with our communities.'

 Sustainability Policy

-This Policy outlines the requirements of the executive, managers, employees and students in meeting the environmental sustainability objectives of the University.
+Our Sustainability Policy outlines the requirements of the executive, managers, employees and students in meeting the environmental sustainability objectives of the University.
 The Policy sets a clear turning point about the image it is portraying and various benchmarks the University is set for its teachers, students, employees, service providers and stakeholders about the sustainability of its activities.

 Sustainability Framework